cyclic-software/docs/docs/index.md

 ### Right-to-Repair
-We are developers here, sometimes we want to open the box and change everything around.
+We are developers here, and sometimes we want to open the box and change everything around.
 You are welcome to open the hood, poke around or take your apps apart.
 When **apps grow up**, take them with you, and integrate them into _legacy code_.
 :::tip  You can have your own cyclic apps and host them too Given a role, **Cyclic can deploy apps into your own AWS account**.
 This allows you to have total and complete control over your app's infrastructure.
 Self-hosting gives the root access to integrate, customize and set your own limits.
 :::